\1\n \1

 About This Tool

 The tool supports seven major image formats (PNG, JPG, WebP, BMP, GIF, ICO, TIFF) with batch conversion, quality control, resize options, and ZIP download.
-It was designed for web developers, designers, and anyone who values both convenience and privacy when converting images.
+It was for web developers, designers, and anyone who values both convenience and privacy when converting images.

 Michael Lip maintains and tests this tool regularly across Chrome, Firefox, Safari, and Edge to ensure compatibility and accuracy.
 All conversion algorithms use standard browser APIs with no external processing dependencies.